nnovakova/nnovakova.github.io/content/pyspark-plotly/index.md

 #### Loans

-Now we can can read the first dataset for the loans using manualy defined schema:
+Now we can can read the first dataset for the loans using manually defined schema:

 ```python
 loanSchema = StructType([